ShawnChenXHC/clio-blogs/webpack-article-1/first-draft.md

 After some initial investigation, we determined that the issue was caused by the depletion of RAM on our remote CI agents.
 In short, our application has grown to a size where Webpack could no longer compile it within the memory limits placed upon it.

 So how can we resolve this issue?
 If money was no object, we could have upgraded to instances with more RAM.
-However, we felt that our application's current size did not justify such an expense and the issue was most likely the result of poor optimization.
+However, we felt that our application's current complexity did not justify such an expense and the issue was most likely the result of poor optimization.
 As such, we got down to the business of optimizing our build.

 ## Webpack v4